biomchen/intelliRefinder/README.md

 Because most regional mortgage lenders lack of resource, it is hard for them to identify mortgage refinance opportunities actively and to optimize their marketing strategies.

 ## Data
-* 2008-2017 mortgage transcation data
+* 2008-2017 mortgage transaction data, available via Home Mortgage Disclosure Act;
-* Demographic data from 10-year Census American Community Survey data
+* Demographic data from 10-year Census American Community Survey data;
-* King County, WA for the demo project
+* King County, WA selected for the demo project.

 ## Actionable Insight
 The trained logistic model classified mortgage refinance opportunities in King County, WA and was then used to create an interactive maps to help mortgage lenders to actively identify potential mortgage refinance business in the area of interest and to decide how optimize their resource allocations for marketing.
+Please visit [intelliRefinder](http://bit.ly/IntelliRefinderDemo) to explore the mortgage refinance opportunities of King County, WA.

 Important features for classifying the mortgage refinance opportunity:
 * Loan status